jocko-jc/red-tts/README.md

 # red-tts

+purpose
+==

 text-to-speech experimentation with red-language on Windows and macOs

+Trial of unified code for both platforms

+mySay.red
+-

 tts on Windows 10 and on macOs, using the red language.

-Trial of unified code for both platforms
+simple-say.red
+-

-NB: for older windows versions (i.e XP and 7), use simple-say.red, (based on vbs, instead of powershell not always available on these platforms)
+For older windows versions (i.e XP and 7), use simple-say.red, (based on vbs, instead of powershell not always available on these platforms)

-usage:
+usage
+==

 get-voices : list of available speakers on the computer